 Or that was Dhane’s excuse while his brain desperately tried to do too many things at once, and in the end, did nothing at all.

 The water didn’t rain down from above.
 No. These were not little droplets of springtime showers but hundreds of thousands of gallons, and millions of pounds of force, driven to an ecstatic need to equalize.

-Second after fleeting second, the force of all the above lakes shot down toward the tiny, defenseless village.
+Second after fleeting second, the force of all the above lakes shot down toward the tiny defenseless village.
 And that was when a very simple idea took hold.
-It was an obvious idea, an idea that even the dimwitted Knock could have come up with.
+It was an obvious idea that even the dimwitted Knock could have come up with.

 If shrinking the village was the problem, reverse it!
 The Inventory app worked by shrinking items and then regrowing them, so there had to be a symbol function for the effect.

 “Oh, no no no!”
 Knock yelled, clasping the sides of his head.
-Many of the other Cobalins were running into the forest while others started to pray to the great Mahai to save them.
+Many of the other Cobalins ran into the forest while others started praying to the great Mahai to save them.